 Enter fake advantage games.
 Of course, plenty of “false flags” existed in slots before manufacturers intentionally started pumping out these curveball slots.
 But never before have there been so many where there’s never going to be any possible advantage.

 I covered one example, Buffalo Ultimate Stampede, in the video below, where there’s a fake meter that might look like you’re building.
-But what are some other common types of gimmicks that don’t mean anything?
+I then added more videos and will continue to do so.

 A common one involves various pots or chests collecting what looks like a lot of gold and other jewels.
 This game, Mystical Treasures, looks very similar to another game that can offer an advantage (Magic Treasures), but even the advantage version has these “bullshit pots,” as I like to call them.